ittegrat/GettingCleaningData/README.md

 1. **harDB_m.txt**: a text file in the working directory containing the `harDB_m` data set

 Details on the HAR data set and on the process to create the two tidy data sets can be found in the [CodeBook.md](../master/CodeBook.md) file.
+For additional details, see also comments in the run_analysis.R script.

 ## Running The Script
 The script assumes a standard installation of R (tested on R v3.2.0).
 No additional packages are required.